sjoshi10/kvm/README.md

 This is a tutorial on how to's for create KVM guests.

-Add the following to ifcfg-br0:
+Add the following to ifcfg-em1:
 ```
 NETWORKING=yes
 HOSTNAME=maincentos
 GATEWAY=192.168.1.1
 BRIDGE=br0
 ```
+Add the following to ifcfg-br0:

 # Volume for Guest
 `virsh vol-create-as <pool-name> <volume-name> 12G`